mgoliyad/Unsupervised-Text-Classification/README.md

 a.
 K-means
 b.
 Gaussian Mixture

-The module uses Silhouette, Calinski & Harabasz, and Davies & Bouldin scoring for evaluating accuracy of the classification(s)
+The module uses Silhouette, Calinski & Harabasz, and Davies & Bouldin scoring for evaluating accuracy of the classification(s).